-This six week program is observed June 27-August 6, 2022.
-These amazing family programs are sure to keep you and your family immersed in activity throughout the summer!
+This six week program is observed June 26-August 5, 2023.
+The library offers amazing family programs that are sure to keep you and your family immersed in activity throughout the summer!
 Please note dates and times will vary from branch to branch.
 We encourage you to utilize the schedule of events below as you dive into the many summer activities your library has to offer.
 As always, we are happy to answer any questions you may have!
 Contact any branch of BRL for more information.

-Reading Challenges and Incentives: While we continue to promote the importance of daily reading, our focus this summer is to have participants visit the library to experience activities and read for pleasure, not to earn incentives.
+While we continue to promote the importance of daily reading, our focus during the summer months is to have participants visit the library to experience activities and to read for pleasure.
 However, we realize Summer Slide, the loss of academic and literacy skills, is a possibility.
 Therefore, we encourage parents to visit the library weekly to check out books of interest for children.
 If regular library visits are not an option, we also offer a variety of ebooks, e-audio books, and more through hoopla and Overdrive.
 Need a library card?
-Apply here and receive your digital card by email.
+Register online to receive your digital library card by email.

 Events by Branch: